-Rod n Faces rock’n’roll show with a live sound recreates the image of those memorable songs and that unmistakable voice.
+Rod n Faces rock’n’roll ‘live’ show recreates the image of memorable songs and that unmistakable voice.

-Based in Blackpool and combining more than 20 years professional experience, the band members are: Jason Mcloughlin – vocals, Jamie Ramsden – bass, Stuart Jones – keyboard, Anthony Fitchie – guitar and Craig Bunney – drums.
+Based in Blackpool, combining more than 20 years professional experience, are band members Jason Mcloughlin – vocals, Jamie Ramsden – bass, Stuart Jones – keyboard, Anthony Fitchie – guitar and Craig Bunney on drums.

 They perform a set covering what many arguably agree is the best decade of Rod Stewart’s career.
-Plus, this is the band that featured Ronnie Lane, Ian Mclagan, Kenney Jones and one of the world’s best known guitarists, Ronnie Wood.
+The original band features Ronnie Lane, Ian Mclagan, Kenney Jones and best known guitarist, Ronnie Wood.

-Paying tribute to the parallel career of Rod Stewart & The Faces the songs performed by Rod n Faces include: Stay With Me, Cindy Incidentally, Angel, Reason to Believe through to the unforgettable , Maggie May, You Wear It Well, You’re In My Heart, Sailing, Hot Legs and many more.
+Paying tribute to the parallel career of Rod Stewart & The Faces is the band, Rod ‘n’ Faces, featuring songs including: Stay With Me, Cindy Incidentally, Angel, Reason to Believe through to the unforgettable Maggie May, You Wear It Well, You’re In My Heart, Sailing, Hot Legs and many more.